 “For one writer, a float trip down eastern Tennessee’s South Holston River provides reflection as he finds patience in letting go and peace in realizing his son is growing up.”

--Blue Ridge Outdoors magazine
+-Blue Ridge Outdoors

 “There are two wineries hidden away where one would least expect: up steep slopes on a remote south Pacific chain of islands.
 Nourished by the sacred volcanic soils of Kīlauea and Haleakalā, Hawai’ian viniculture and winemaking flourish with the noble grape Syrah as it delicately expresses some of the most unique terroir on Earth.”